ShaneMcGowan/blog.happyhousing.ie/_posts/2021-03-30-introducing-happy-housing.md

 Happy Housing is an all-in-one online platform for managing the housing rental process from start to finish.
 This results in less stress, better organisation and clearer communication during the application process and the tenancy.

-We want to make renting a house as straight forward as booking a hotel or ordering a takeaway.
+We want to make renting a house as straight-forward as booking a hotel or ordering a takeaway.

 ## Applicants